ForgeRock/tntp-pingone-credentials/docs/Create/Readme.md

 ## Inputs

-This node retrieves `PingOne User ID` and `Credential Type ID` from the journey state.
+This node retrieves `pingOneUserId` from the journey state.

 ## Configuration